Category: The Busts

 “None of the most famous heroes of rome have discovered a greater love of their country or a greater contempt of death than these people.”

-The 5 nations of the Iroquois league (Mohawk, Oneida, Onondaga, Cayuga and Seneca) were governed at the highest level by the grand council …
+The 5 nations of the Iroquois league (Mohawk, Oneida, Onondaga, Cayuga and Seneca) were governed at the highest level by the …

 Continue reading